Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Setup Azure Alerts for Service Fabric Node Performance Counters.md

 ## Adding an Azure Alert

 Like Metrics, Alerts can be created and viewed from Azure Monitor, resource, and from resource group.
 From [Validating configuration](#validating-configuration) section above, a new alert can be added by selecting 'New alert rule'.
-Or a new alert can be created from 'Alerts' view.
+Or, a new alert can be created from 'Alerts' view.
+In the follow example, the 'Condition' trigger is configured to raise an error level event when disk space on drive D: is less than 5%.

 ![create alert signal](../media/create-alert-signal.png)

 Add one or more actions to take when alert is triggered such as a notification.
+A common action is to setup email / SMS notifications as shown below.

 ![create action group](../media/create-notification-action-group.png)